lvrtl/markdown-cv/index.md

 -   3 and a half months of full stack training
 -   git, html, css, javascript, Java, Angular and Spring Boot
--   javascript particularly from a web design and full stack perspective; for UI and for asynchronous API calls
+-   javascript training was particularly from a web design and full stack perspective; for UI and for asynchronous API calls
 -   Java covered multi-threading, asynchronicity and SOLID principles.
 -   Covered Test Driven Development
 -   Full Stack Project